How Many Calories Do You Drink On A Night Out?

 You can read our guide to alcohol and weight loss here: Can I Drink Alcohol And Still Lose Weight?
 This article outlines some of the issues around excessive drinking, from food cravings to poor sleep, and shares practical ways to make healthier choices.

-This research of 2,000 Britons was commissioned by Lingo by Abbott and conducted by Perspectus Global during May 2024.
+This research of 2,000 Britons was commissioned by Lingo by Abbott and conducted by Perspectus Global.

 WORK WITH US